BC Living

 Dream Home: $8 Million for a Modern Surprise

-Vancouver-based registered physiotherapist Hayley Alexander shares how you can minimize the strain on your muscles and joints as you work in a less-than-ideal office setup.
 If this information seems overwhelming and would necessitate a big change to your normal routine, simply try one tip each day.

 Break up your sitting with a walk during your workday.
 Aim for a minimum of 20 minutes and go for a brisk walk outdoors to increase your heart rate and move your body.

 Your elbows should be bent around 90 degrees and your wrists should be straight.
 Your computer screen should be at eye level.
-For many people, this may mean stacking boxes or textbooks under your laptop or monitor.
+For many people, this may mean stacking boxes or books under your laptop or monitor.
 Looking down at your screen all day can lead to neck pain.

 Even with a good setup, we can end up with poor slouching posture, so try to check in with your posture throughout the day.
 Sit tall with your shoulders relaxed and your rib cage stacked over your pelvis.
 The idea is not to have perfect posture all day long, but rather to catch yourself slouching and to make a small adjustment to your posture as many times as you can remember.